-To book your spot on one of our scheduled dives please send us a booking enquiry.
-Our friendly team will assist you to verify your diving qualifications and complete your booking.
+To book your spot on one of our scheduled dives either use the dive booking button, or if you have questions about your diving qualifications or the dive send us a booking enquiry.
+Our friendly team will be able to assist you to verify your diving qualifications and complete your booking.

 Catalina 4 is a PBY-5 Catalina flying boat of the United States Navy's Patrol Wing Ten.
 The aircraft originally belonged to the Netherlands but was taken over by the US while in Surabaya, and re-numbered as #41.
 It was sunk on 19 February 1942 while at its moorings in East Arm, together with another two Catalinas.
 There were 5 Catalina's on the mooring line in East Arm at the time of the Darwin Air Raids, but 2 had gone out on patrol.
 The Catalinas in East Arm were attached to the seaplane tender USS Wlliam B Preston.
 This ship had kept an hourly log of it's position, which archaelogists used to predict where Darwin Harbour's missing Catalinas were sunk.
 Catalina 4 (341) lies in 16 metres of water and is a protected site.